mattcooperdev/Wavey/README.md

 ### Testing Strategy
 I utilised a manual testing strategy for the development of the site.
 A full detailed breakdown of the testing procedures and methodology can be found in the testing.md file [here]().
 Seperate to the functionality testing of the site, and the testing of the code, User Story tests were implemented to ensure that the acceptance criteria of the user stories listed above were met.
-The commit at which the functionality requirements for each user story were met is listed in the issues section of the repo.
-It was applied to each issue before it was closed and marked as completed.

 #### Testing Overview

 Testing was divided into different sections to ensure everything was tested individually with test cases developed for each area.

 A full detailed breakdown of the testing procedures and methodology can be found in the testing.md file [here]()